G1-H25/Backend/README.md

 ## Assignment

 A school project where three classes from Chas Academy year 2 including SUVx24(Embedded), FJSx24(Fullstack) and FSWx24(Frontend).
-Chas Academy has given us the task to develop a prototype of a system for climatecontrolled transportation to different potentional industries like, food, medicin, chemical and other industries where climate control is needed.
+Chas Academy has given us the task to develop a prototype of for climatecontrolled logistics system where we can easily manage and monitor the climate during delivery.
+This product will reassure the end customer of deviations during delivery while making sure that users of the system can collect data for further improvements.

 ## Related repos